suomiton/konficurator/docs/frontend-architecture.md

 ## Styles and layout

 - Global styles live under `styles/`, while icons and inline labels are produced through `src/ui/icon.ts` so markup stays consistent.
 The UI emphasises accessibility by relying on semantic HTML elements combined with CSS classes.
+- Accent colours for file groups are centrally defined in `src/theme/groupColors.ts` and consumed in CSS via `styles/accents.css`, keeping inline styles out of the TypeScript controllers.